If you have answered yes to both of these questions, the ICER method

 Existing projects registered under the

-Facilities method may also apply to move to the ICER method provided the application is made during the first reporting period for the project prior to submitting an offsets report for that period.
+facilities method may also apply to move to the ICER method.
+The application must be made during the first reporting period for the project and prior to submission of an offsets report for that period.

 For detailed information about transferring your project to the ICER method see